Key takeaways

 Types of bonds to consider for diversification

 Just as there are different types of equities, there are different types of bonds, each with its own characteristics.
-Haworth suggests choosing from the following lower-risk options to help you diversify a portfolio that includes equities:
+Haworth suggests choosing from the following lower-risk options to help you diversify an equity portfolio:

 Infographic depicts details on the 5 different kinds of bonds for diversification.